dave-kennedy/my-theme/README.md

 2. In Nextcloud settings, go to Administration > Pico CMS and scroll down to the section labeled "Custom themes".
 Press the "Delete custom theme" button next to "sepia".

-3. Still in Nextcloud settings, Go to Personal > Pico CMS and select another theme from the dropdown menu next to the name of your site.
+3. Still in Nextcloud settings, go to Personal > Pico CMS and select another theme from the dropdown menu next to the name of your site.